Teradyne – Consensus Indicates Potential 2.5% Upside

-Teradyne with ticker code (TER) now have 17 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 110 and 60 and has a mean target at 86.91.
-With the stocks previous close at 84.78 this now indicates there is a potential upside of 2.5%.
-The 50 day moving average now sits at 88.42 and the 200 day moving average is 71.2.
-The company has a market capitalisation of $14,234m.
-Find out more information at: http://www.teradyne.com
+Teradyne found using ticker (TER) now have 17 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 110 and 60 with a mean TP of 86.91.
+Given that the stocks previous close was at 84.78 this would indicate that there is a potential upside of 2.5%.
+The day 50 moving average is 88.42 and the 200 day MA is 71.2.
+The market capitalisation for the company is $14,234m.
+Company Website: http://www.teradyne.com

 Teradyne designs, develops, manufactures, sells, and supports automatic test equipment worldwide.
 The company operates through Semiconductor Test, System Test, Industrial Automation, and Wireless Test segments.
 The Semiconductor Test segment offers products and services for wafer level and device package testing in automotive, industrial, communications, consumer, computer and electronic game, and other applications.
 This segment also provides FLEX test platform systems; J750 test system to address the highest volume semiconductor devices; Magnum platform that tests memory devices, such as flash memory and DRAM; and ETS platform for semiconductor manufacturers, and assembly and test subcontractors in the analog/mixed signal markets.
 It serves integrated device manufacturers that integrate the fabrication of silicon wafers into their business; fabless companies that outsource the manufacturing of silicon wafers; foundries; and outsourced semiconductor assembly and test providers.
 The System Test segment offers defense/aerospace test instrumentation and systems; storage test systems; and circuit-board test and inspection systems.
 The Industrial Automation segment provides collaborative, autonomous mobile, and advanced robotic control software for manufacturing and light industrial customers.
 The Wireless Test segment provides test solutions for use in the development and manufacture of wireless devices, smart phones, tablets, notebooks, laptops, peripherals, and Internet-of-Things devices under the LitePoint brand name.
 This segment also offers IQxel products for Wi-Fi and other standards; IQxstream solution for testing GSM, EDGE, CDMA2000, TD-SCDMA, WCDMA, HSPA+, LTE-FDD, TD_LTE, LTE-A, and 5G technologies; IQcell, a multi-device cellular signaling test solution; IQgig test solution; and turnkey test software for wireless chipsets.
 The company was founded in 1960 and is headquartered in North Reading, Massachusetts.